fredie7/machine__learning/movie_suggestion_app/README.md

 #### This was later combined before converting the text data into feature vectors to ease movie data pattern recognition using the TfidfVectorizer module.

-#### The similarity scores had to be deciphered using cosine similarity
+#### The similarity scores had to be deciphered using cosine similarity.

 #### NOTE that Cosine similarity measures the cosine of the angle btw 2 vectors projected in multi-dimensional space and tends to be more similar with small angle measures between 2 contextual angles